mkettel/mkettel/README.md

   ### I am currently working on: <br>

    - Automating the Rebate process at Resolv
-   - A 3D Learning platform for understanding electrophysiology
+   - A new way of learning and teaching Electrophysiology
-   - Other ideas I personally find interesting
+   - Anything else fun and interesting.
+Ideally 3D projects

   <details>
   <summary>My top languages</summary>